Why Your Instagram Grid Matters

 Changing your style too often

 Picking a new aesthetic every month makes your grid look fragmented.
 Commit to a style for at least 3 months before evaluating whether to change it.
+Your followers need time to recognize and associate your visual style with your brand.

 Ignoring Reels cover images